lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_005_extension_methods/README.md

 ## Steps - part I

 You should look for extension methods defined with the Scala 2 syntax.
-How would you approach this.
+How would you approach this?
 As part of the exercise, you will define a few new extension methods.
 In fact, for this exercise, the tests have been modified assuming these new extension methods are already present.
 Let's start with adapting the existing extension methods.
-Wait with running the tests until you start tackling the second part of this exercise (adding the new extension methods).
+Hold running the tests until you start tackling the second part of this exercise (adding the new extension methods).

 - Identify all extension methods defined using the _Scala 2 way_.